 Pro Tip: Another way to stay fresh and healthy while flying is to pack a pair of a clean underwear in carry on luggage.
 I can change into the clean pair – and feel refreshed! – before I leave the airport.
-We share more packing tips in our Packing Hacks blog post – coming soon!
+We share more packing tips in our Packing Hacks article.

 #5 Eat Healthy While Traveling

 Healthy eating while traveling is essential!
 Our bodies need to be properly nourished in order to function optimally.
 How to eat healthy while traveling can be a challenge, but we have found ways to keep our diets full of good food that is necessary for our bodies.